The Keen Hamlet

 Wrapped up in this passage is a complete portrayal of the intimate machinations that are contained in Hamlet's person.
 The passage portrays an intimidating and real Hamlet who is passionate and intelligent, thinks deeply on serious matters, and can, in a seemingly simple speech, sum up the circumstances that affect him in the whole of the play.

-Firstly, the quoted passage reveals a Hamlet that rises as an intimidating figure whose high level of intelligence is ...
+Firstly, the quoted passage reveals a Hamlet that rises as an intimidating figure whose high level ...

 More Essays: